 Pyruvate Kinase Deficiency In Maine Coon Cats

-Pyruvate kinase deficiency is a kind of anemia where the affected cat is unable to produce enough of the enzyme pyruvate kinase.
+Pyruvate kinase deficiency is a kind of anemia where the affected cat cannot produce enough of the enzyme pyruvate kinase.
 This enzyme produces energy for red blood cells, and without it, their lifespan is reduced.
-Without sufficient red blood cells, the affected cat will suffer from anemia, leading to weakness, weight loss, and other symptoms.
+Without sufficient red blood cells, affected cats suffer from anemia, leading to weakness, weight loss, and other symptoms.

-These gorgeous, long-haired cats are not just prized for their appearance; they are also well known for their loving, social nature and patience with children and other pets.
+These gorgeous, long-haired cats are not just prized for their appearance; instead, they’re also known for their loving, social nature and patience with children and other pets (oh! and HUGE size!)

-As wonderful as Maine Coons are, they can be prone to a variety of inherited conditions, including pyruvate kinase deficiency.
+As wonderful as Maine Coons are, they are prone to a variety of inherited conditions, including pyruvate kinase deficiency.

 Also known as PKD, PKdef, or erythrocyte pyruvate kinase deficiency, this disorder is an inherited type of hemolytic anemia.